-The day I sang for Queen hero Freddie Mercury - East coast actor Ace Bhatti
+The day I sang for Queen hero Freddie Mercury - east coast actor Ace Bhatti

 The actor who plays Freddie Mercury’s dad in the film Bohemian Rhapsody has recalled the time the flamboyant frontman of Queen gave him a tenner for singing outside his house.

-Ace Bhatti, from Whitby, and a friend were students at a theatre in London which backed on to Mercury’s home and they decided, one Christmas, to perform outside the property for the singer.
+Ace Bhatti, of Whitby, and a friend were students at a theatre in London which backed on to Mercury’s home and they decided, one Christmas, to perform outside the property for the singer.

 “I had started to pay the guitar, knew about three chords, and me and a friend who were huge Queen fans, said ‘let’s go to Freddie’s house, do some carols and try to mix them with Queen songs,” said Bhatti, 49.